-We were always told at school how he thoughtfully asked his Roman persecutors for a different shaped cross from the one that had been used for his colleague, hence this type of diagonal cross is now associated with him.
+We were always told at school how he asked his Roman persecutors for a different shaped cross from the one that had been used for his colleague, hence this type of diagonal cross is now associated with him.

-I suppose part of the function of that tale is to make something noble out of an act of brutality.
+I suppose part of the function of that tale is to make something noble out of an act of barbarity.
 It kind of comes with the territory of being a saint, I suppose.

 The Legend Of The Saltire

 Aside from the story of the diagonal cross, various legends also surround the linkage of the cross to Scotland’s own iconic flag.

-The cult of St Andrew was focused on the town of St Andrews because, fable has it, the keeper of his venerated bones at Patras, a certain St Regulus (or Rule), had a vision to hide some of the relics and await further communications.
+The cult of St Andrew was focused on the town of St Andrews because, fable has it, the keeper of his venerated bones at Patras in Greece, a certain St Regulus (or Rule), had a vision to hide some of the relics and await further communications.

 So Regulus had another other-worldly communication: this time an instruction to take the relics aboard ship and wherever he was shipwrecked, that’s where he had to found a church.

 Lo, this all came to pass at St Andrews in Scotland.
 Pilgrims came from miles around thereafter…(I have a bad feeling I’m telescoping this a little.)